HomeMy WebLinkAbout1922-10-10 170

 Six on Follen Road

-' Three on Arcadia Ave.
+Three on Arcadia Ave .

-One on Rindge Ave.
+One on Rindge Ave .

-One on Albermarle Ave.
+One on Albermarle Ave .

 all as determined upon on Oct.
-10th by Mr.
+10th by Mr. Scamman and Mr .
+Howard of

-the Edison Electric I11.
+the Edison Electric Ill .
 Company of Boston.

 A letter was received from the Department of Labor and Industries

-informing us that the Sealer of weights and Measures should be equipped
+informing us that the Sealer of Weights and Measures should be equipped

-with the following:
+with the following

 1 - gallon automatic test measure for gasoline

-5 _ it " " it if
+5 - it " n it tl

 The Clerk was directed to find out what the balance of the appro-